 Harvard Business Review conducted a study researching the positive effects mentoring can have on the mentors themselves, and found that that people who served as mentors experienced lower levels of anxiety, and described their job as more meaningful, than those who did not mentor.

 The positive outcomes of mentoring stretch far beyond personal development for the people involved in the partnerships.
-Mentoring in the workplace has huge benefits for the organisations themselves, by solving business challenges, and increasing:
+Mentoring in the workplace has huge benefits for the organisations themselves, increasing:

 (All of which contribute to employee retention)

 Strong company culture

 Not to mention reducing learning costs.

 Another benefit for organisations offering mentoring in the workplace is recruitment opportunity.
 Studies have shown that 79% of millennials see mentoring as crucial to their career success, and so organisations offering it are far more appealing for young people.

 This ought to be a top priority for businesses of all sizes, considering millennials will comprise more than 75% of the workforce by 2025.